Cottage Cheese Bowl

 Two cottage cheese bowls, one with savory toppings including chopped veggies, herbs, salt and pepper.
 The other bowl with sweet toppings including fresh fruit, granola, and peanut butter.

-I know cottage cheese bowls aren’t exactly new, and while they’ve been having a moment lately (thanks, 2024 TikTok trends), I’ve been making them forever but never posted the recipe because I didn’t think anyone was really making them too, until this year!
+I know cottage cheese bowls aren’t exactly new, and while they’ve been having a moment lately, I’ve been making them forever but never posted the recipe because I didn’t think anyone really wanted recipes or ideas for them you guys nudged me!

 Ingredients to Make a Sweet Cottage Cheese Bowl